 Do you provide tenant default insurance?

 Our rent guarantee cover can help when tenants don’t pay rent.
 This rent insurance is available with three different excess choices.
 The prices for these options are on our rent guarantee page.

-Does your specialist Landlord Insurance provide legal expenses cover or liability insurance?
+Does your specialist Landlord Insurance provide legal expenses cover?